seontechnologies/playwright-utils/docs/log.md

       should-fail-with-invalid-password-worker-1.log
     checkout-tests.spec/
       should-complete-purchase-worker-0.log

+# Without test context (default behavior)
+playwright-logs/
+  2025-04-03/
+    default-test-folder/
+      playwright-combined-logs.log  # Single file for all logs
 ```

-Without test context, logs go to a default folder specified by the `testFolder` option.
+Without test context, all logs go to a single file in a default folder specified by the `testFolder` option.

 ## Worker ID Logging